trynthink/scout/docs/tutorials.rst

 .. note::
    Currently the ``--exog_hp_rate_scenario`` option is not supported for the default AIA climate regions; if AIA climate regions are selected alongside the ``--exog_hp_rate_scenario`` option, the code will automatically switch the run to EMM regions while warning the user.

 ``--switch_all_retrofit_hp`` selects whether the exogenous rates should be applied to early retrofit decisions (as well as to decisions regarding regular replacements and new construction) or if all early retrofit decisions should be assumed to switch to the candidate heat pump technology.
 Note that while the exogenous rates were developed to describe rates of switching of heating and water heating technologies to heat pumps, rates of natural gas heating conversions are also applied to the cooking end use.
-This argument is only applicable if ``--exog_hp_rate_scenario`` is specified
+This argument is only applicable if ``--exog_hp_rate_scenario`` is specified.

 Assessment of fugitive emissions